Genre: Historical Fiction

 About John Irving

-John Irving is a bestselling author whose works include The World According to Garp, The Cider House Rules, and A Prayer for Owen Meany. he won the 2000 Oscar for Best Adapted Screenplay for The Cider House Rules.
+John Irving is a bestselling author whose works include The World According to Garp, The Cider House Rules, The Last Chairlift, and A Prayer for Owen Meany. he won the 2000 Oscar for Best Adapted Screenplay for The Cider House Rules.
 Irving currently lives in Toronto.
 Visit the author’s website →